Chinese interference in the 2024 United States elections: Efforts to interfere in the 2024 United States elections

 In October 2024, The Washington Post reported on increasing Chinese government attempts to influence "tens" of down-ballot races with explicitly antisemitic attacks and conspiracy theories against politicians as part of its Spamouflage influence operation.
 The report highlighted one covert influence campaign against Representative Barry Moore who recently backed sanctions against China and is not Jewish, calling him "a Jewish dog" who won because of "the bloody Jewish consortium" among other antisemitic posts.
-It also reported on increasing efforts to inflame tensions by focusing on hot-button issues such as police violence, Black Lives Matter, immigration, and influencing U.S. foreign policy toward Taiwan.
-It said state-run media campaigns by China also spread false conspiracy theories about the 2024 Atlantic hurricane season that The Associated Press described as using "social media and state news stories to criticize responses to past U.S. natural disasters" and sow division among Americans.
+It also reported on increasing efforts to inflame tensions by focusing on hot-button issues such as police violence, Black Lives Matter, immigration, and influencing US foreign policy toward Taiwan.
+It said state-run media campaigns by China also spread false conspiracy theories about the 2024 Atlantic hurricane season that The Associated Press described as using "social media and state news stories to criticize responses to past US natural disasters" and sow division among Americans.
 Spamouflage has also targeted the congressional races of Michael McCaul and Marsha Blackburn as well as Marco Rubio due to their outspoken criticism of the Chinese government and its policies.

 On October 25, 2024, The New York Times reported that Chinese government-linked hackers had targeted the phones of Trump and Vance.
-The hacks came a month after The Wall Street Journal reported on Chinese hackers breaching several U.S. internet service providers as part of its "Salt Typhoon" cyber espionage campaign.
+The hacks came a month after The Wall Street Journal reported on Chinese hackers breaching several US internet service providers as part of its "Salt Typhoon" cyber espionage campaign.

 Reactions

-U.S. Secretary of State Antony Blinken said the U.S. has seen evidence of attempts to “influence and arguably interfere” with the upcoming U.S. elections, despite an earlier commitment from Xi Jinping not to do so.
+US Secretary of State Antony Blinken said the US has seen evidence of attempts to "influence and arguably interfere" with the upcoming US elections, despite an earlier commitment from Xi Jinping not to do so.
 In an interview with Time, President Biden said that there was evidence of China interfering in the 2024 elections, and that "all the bad guys are rooting for Trump".

-In a September 2024 interview with the Associated Press, chief intelligence officer Jack Stubbs of Graphika stated that Chinese covert influence operations had "become more aggressive" in their "efforts to infiltrate and to sway U.S. political conversations ahead of the election".
+In a September 2024 interview with the Associated Press, chief intelligence officer Jack Stubbs of Graphika stated that Chinese covert influence operations had "become more aggressive" in their "efforts to infiltrate and to sway US political conversations ahead of the election".

-In 2023, the Chinese Ministry of Foreign Affairs denied that China was interfering or had interfered in the 2022 election, stating that they "adhere to the principle of non-interference in other countries' internal affairs" and that "China does not interfere in U.S. elections".
+In 2023, the Chinese Ministry of Foreign Affairs denied that China was interfering or had interfered in the 2022 election, stating that they "adhere to the principle of non-interference in other countries' internal affairs" and that "China does not interfere in US elections".
 In response to a 2024 report by Graphika that outlined China's use of its Spamouflage network to mimic American social media users, Chinese Embassy spokesperson Liu Pengyu stated that the findings were "prejudice and malicious speculation" and that "China has no intention and will not interfere" in the election.